Generative Search

 If you have strong CTR and position but weak impression volume, GEO is often the missing layer because it expands the number of queries your site can legitimately satisfy.
 The safest way to protect CTR while increasing impressions is to answer adjacent questions clearly enough that Google can test the page for more intents without changing what the business actually offers.

-The four inputs GEO depends on
+What are the four inputs GEO depends on?

 Generative engines do not rely on one signal.
 They infer trust from a pattern, which means optimization has to work across the page, the site, and the broader entity footprint.
 Strong execution usually means the page covers clean metadata and crawlable page structure, comprehensive coverage across related intents, schema and entity consistency for machine understanding, and supporting profiles, citations, and brand mentions.
 When only one of those signals is present, the content can stay visible for a narrow query set without expanding into broader impression growth.

-- clean metadata and crawlable page structure
+• clean metadata and crawlable page structure

-- comprehensive coverage across related intents
+• comprehensive coverage across related intents

-- schema and entity consistency for machine understanding
+• schema and entity consistency for machine understanding

-- supporting profiles, citations, and brand mentions
+• supporting profiles, citations, and brand mentions

 For businesses trying to grow visibility responsibly, the practical sequence is to tighten clean metadata and crawlable page structure, reinforce comprehensive coverage across related intents, make schema and entity consistency for machine understanding explicit, and keep supporting profiles, citations, and brand mentions under review as new queries start appearing.
 That balance helps the page stay useful for humans while also becoming easier for search systems to trust.